 7. Dewberry Farm

-Unlike most of the other farms in this article so far, Dewberry Farm’s closest big city is Houston.
-This sunflower farm is located 45 minutes west of Houston.
+Unlike most of the other farms in this article, Dewberry Farm’s closest big city is Houston.
+This sunflower field near Houston is about 45 minutes west of Bayou City.
 Dewberry Farms fills four acres with 25 different varieties of sunflowers.

 The best time to see the sunflowers at Dewberry Farm tends to be May and early June and the colours range from yellow to red.
 The farm holds a sunflower festival each year in May.
-Visitors can pick sunflowers for a fee, take photos with the sunflowers etc.
+Visitors can pick sunflowers for a fee and take photos with the sunflowers.

 8. Froberg’s Farm

 Just 30 minutes south of Houston, Froberg’s began as a strawberry farm.
 They are now just as well known for their five-acre sunflower trail.
-When sunflowers are in bloom the trail is open every day with a small fee for entry and picking.
+When their sunflowers bloom the trail is open every day with a small fee for entry and picking.

 Froberg Farm is open all year round.
-The sunflowers normally start coming into bloom in May.
+The sunflowers typically start blooming in May.
 There is also a fall festival that features some stunning sunflowers in October.